 Ground Radar Displays

 At the museum we have 3 radar display consoles: types 60, 61 and 64.
 The 60 and 64 were used for PPI (Plan Position Indicator) displays, and the 61 for "A" scan and height finder displays.
-We have all 3 working, currently (June 2017)
+We have had all 3 working since June 2017.

 - The console 60 has only a timebase display (we have the selsyns working to produce a rotating display).